-Specifically, we have assumed a risk margin calculated based on the methods (cost of capital approach) prescribed in QIS4 (the fourth quantitative impact study) conducted in 2008 as part of the Solvency II framework whose introduction is being discussed in Europe, as the cost of non-hedgeable risks.
-It should be noted that the following points are different from the methods prescribed in QIS46:
+Specifically, we have assumed a risk margin calculated based on the methods (cost of capital approach) prescribed in the technical specification of the QIS5 (the fifth quantitative impact study) published in July 2010 as part of the Solvency II framework whose introduction is being discussed in Europe, as the cost of non-hedgeable risks.
+The following points are major differences between the applied methods and the methods prescribed in QIS5:

-- Counterparty default risk is not considered in the non-hedgeable risks as its impact is immaterial. - The uncertainty of the risk-free rates for terms longer than 50 years is considered in non-hedgeable risks, while QIS4 does not reflect the uncertainty of the economic assumptions in the risk margin. - · We have calculated each of the risk amounts based on cash flows after policyholder dividends without adjustments, while QIS4 requires adjustments to keep the risk mitigation effect, defined as the difference between assuming policyholder dividends and assuming no policyholder dividends, to be less than the present value of policyholder dividends.
+- · Counterparty default risk is not considered in the non-hedgeable risks as its impact is immaterial. - We have calculated each of the risk amounts based on cash flows after policyholder dividends without adjustments, while QIS5 requires adjustments to keep the risk mitigation effect, defined as the difference between assuming policyholder dividends and assuming no policyholder dividends, to be less than the present value of policyholder dividends.